LennieLENNIE

 Production first

-You hear a reference note.
-You sing the interval.
+Hear the notes.
+Sing them back.
 No buttons.
 No guessing.
 Just you and the sound.

 Harmonic context

 You never play a major third in isolation.
 You play it against a chord, in a key, in a tune.
-Lennie plays a I chord before every exercise.
-You hear where you are harmonically before you sing.
-That's the insight every other app misses.
+Lennie trains you the same way.

 No gamification